 - Flight from Ishigaki to Tokyo: 60 euros.

-Thus, if you opt for Okinawa for the best of Japan in 3 weeks, your average budget would be 4150 euros.
+Thus, if you opt for Okinawa for your 3-week Japan trip, your average budget would be 4150 euros.
 The price of flights is approximate and does not include checked baggage.
 As usual, flight prices and accommodation will be higher during peak season, which is in summer.

 Hokkaido